thebaldgeek/thebaldgeek.github.io/C-Band.md

 SDRReceiver is hard to setup on C-Band as most people like to see the waterfall as they setup each of the VFOs.
 Buy a copy of VAC so you can remove the audio watermark and have more than 3 virtual audio cables.
 Use sdr-console.
 Put a VFO over each data channel.
 Assign a different VAC Line number to each VFO.
 Map/link that audio line number to each Jaero.
-Configure Jaero for zero logging and uncheck local audio decoding. (uses way less CPU).
+Configure Jaero for zero logging and uncheck local audio decoding.
+(Uses way less CPU).
 Configure each jaero basestation output for a different port number in either VRS or readsb.
 Configure all the Jaeros to use the same ACARS feed IP and port (say into Node-RED) for the ACARS.
 Please consider adding a second feed (type 'dumpJSON') to airframes.io.